Noeda/caramia/README.md

     OpenGL 3.3 context.
 You may be interested at looking at the tests in this package to see how to use this with the `sdl2` package.

-  * Operations are in the `IO` monad.
-No messing around with custom monads.
+  * Operations are generalized over `MonadIO`.
+Works on top of pure `IO` and also in your custom monad stacks, if they have `MonadIO` at bottom.

 (At least) the following OpenGL concepts are present in this library: